Ethnolinguistics

-Ethnolinguistics (sometimes called cultural linguistics) is an area of anthropological linguistics that studies the relationship between a language and the nonlinguistic cultural behavior of the people who speak that language.
+Ethnolinguistics (sometimes called cultural linguistics) is an area of anthropological linguistics that studies the relationship between a language or group of languages and the cultural practices of the people who speak those languages.

+It examines how different cultures conceptualize and categorize their experiences, such as spatial orientation and environmental phenomena.
+Ethnolinguistics incorporates methods like ethnosemantics, which analyzes how people classify and label their world, and componential analysis, which dissects semantic features of terms to understand cultural meanings.
+The field intersects with cultural linguistics to investigate how language encodes cultural schemas and metaphors, influencing areas such as intercultural communication and language learning.

 Examples

 Ethnolinguists study the way perception and conceptualization influences language and show how that is linked to different cultures and societies.
 An example is how spatial orientation is expressed in various cultures.

-In many societies, words for the cardinal directions east and west are derived from terms for sunrise/sunset.
+For example, in many societies, words for the cardinal directions east and west are derived from terms for sunrise/sunset.
 The nomenclature for cardinal directions of Inuit speakers of Greenland, however, is based on geographical landmarks such as the river system and one's position on the coast.
 Similarly, the Yurok lack the idea of cardinal directions; they orient themselves with respect to their principal geographic feature, the Klamath River.

 Cultural linguistics

 Cultural Linguistics is a related branch of linguistics that explores the relationship between language and cultural conceptualisations.
 Cultural Linguistics draws on and expands the theoretical and analytical advancements in cognitive science (including complexity science and distributed cognition) and anthropology.
 Cultural linguistics examines how various features of human languages encode cultural conceptualisations, including cultural schemas, cultural categories, and cultural metaphors.
 In Cultural Linguistics, language is viewed as deeply entrenched in the group-level, cultural cognition of communities of speakers.
 Thus far, the approach of Cultural Linguistics has been adopted in several areas of applied linguistic research, including intercultural communication, second language learning, Teaching English as an International Language, and World Englishes.